-The causes of beard hair loss is relatively unknown.
-On one hand the beard growth area occupies only a small area segment of the total body area.
-On the other hand, this special type of alopecia is naturally limited to male adults.
+The causes of beard hair loss is relatively unknown and therefore can affect a wide variety of people.
+While the beard growth area occupies only a small area segment of the total body area it can have a negative affect on self-esteem.
+This special type of alopecia however is typically limited to male adults.

-There is a need for action at the latest when fingernail-sized beardless patches emerge and these expand to coin size, possibly even sprout up several adjacent spots and merge into a single larger bald spot.
+You should seek advice at the latest when fingernail-sized beardless patches emerge and these expand to coin size, possibly even appear as several adjacent spots which merge into a single larger bald spot.

-The circular beard hair loss can usually be detected quickly.
-Plucking tests on the edges of affected areas typically show that the hair on the outside of the bald spots can easily be pulled out.
-It is usually unnecessary to perform more elaborate diagnostic procedures such as scalp biopsy.
+Beard hair loss can usually be detected quickly.
+Plucking tests on the edges of affected areas tend to show that the hair on the outside of the bald spots can easily be pulled out.
+You usually do not need to undergo tests such as a scalp biopsy.

-Should the disease persist, a topical immunotherapy is an interesting treatment option.
-In this quite complex therapy, an allergic dermatitis is deliberately created to “occupy” the immune cells away from the hair follicles.
+Should the disease persist, a topical immunotherapy is a possible treatment option.
+In this quite complex therapy, an allergic dermatitis is deliberately created to distract the immune cells away from the hair follicles.

-However, the success rates of the aforementioned treatment are hardly higher than the spontaneous healing.
-If conventional therapeutic approaches fail, an hair transplant can fill up the bald spots with natural hair.
+However, the success rates of this treatment is hardly higher than the spontaneous healing.
+If conventional therapeutic approaches fail, a hair transplant can fill up the bald spots with natural hair.
 This option is becoming more and more popular with alopecia areata in the beard area.

-Nevertheless, after just a few hours, those bald spots become visible again.
-This localized hair loss occurs unexpectedly and often disappears just as spontaneously.
-The causes of the disease are thus largely unexplained, similar to other types of autoimmune diseases.
+Localised hair loss in the beard occurs unexpectedly and often disappears just as spontaneously.
+The causes of the disease are largely unexplained, similar to other types of autoimmune diseases.